manik2307/Contest-platform/README.md

 ---------------------
 Implement Entities:
-Scope of Work
+[Scope of Work]
 ---------------------
 Implemented entities with the identified attributes and their behaviour.
-Implemented the relationship between the entities Writeen good quality tests for entitles, which cover all the relevant behaviour.
+Implemented the relationship between the entities Written good quality tests for entitles, which cover all the relevant behaviour.
 Skills used
 Java, Unit Testing, Test Driven Development

 -----------------------
 Implement Services and Repositories:
-Scope of Work
+[Scope of Work]
 ---------------------
 Implemented services & repositories layer of CodinGame adhering to the SOLID principles.
 Followed Test Driven Development to ensure correctness and better code coverage.